andypiper/my-glitch-in-bio/README.md

 ← `public/manifest.json` and `public/sw.js`: These set your site up to function as a Progressive Web App (PWA)–if you add new assets (e.g. stylesheets) you can include them in the list in `sw.js` to cache your site for offline viewing.

 ← `assets`: Add images here and copy the links into `settings.json` to show them in your site.

+← `vite-plugin-glitch-handlebars/`: This folder contains a modified version of [vite-plugin-handlebars](https://github.com/alexlafroscia/vite-plugin-handlebars) we use to improve the preview experience while you work on your app–you shouldn't need to change anything in here!

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)